 As expected, stimulus stage 3 has been announced with significant implications for businesses who employ staff or are self-employed.
 JobKeeper is an initiative which will help employers keep staff employed (whether stood down or still working).

-The Government have produced this FAQ sheet which contains a thorough rundown on what the JobKeeper payment is and who is eligible.
+The Government have produced an FAQ sheet which contains a thorough rundown on what the JobKeeper payment is and who is eligible.

 - The initiative is aimed at employers and those self-employed: